 You can translate the content of this page by selecting a language in the box below:

-With the smallest footprint in the Maribyrnong Library Service, Yarraville Library boasts a membership of just over 3,000 (3,390) - 10 percent of the total members across the five branches.
+With the smallest footprint in the Maribyrnong Library Service, Yarraville Library has a membership of just over 3,000 (3,390) - 10 percent of the total members across the five branches.
+While well-loved and centrally located, it is no longer fit for purpose.

 Current library